Community organizing: Citizens UK

 Citizens UK has been promoting community organising in the UK since 1989 and has established the profession of Community Organiser through the Guild of Community Organisers teaching the disciplines of strategy and politics.
-Neil Jameson, the executive director of Citizens UK, founded the organisation after training with the Industrial Areas Foundation in the USA.
+Neil Jameson, the executive director of Citizens UK, founded the organisation after training with the Industrial Areas Foundation in the US.
 Citizens UK (formerly the Citizens Organising Foundation) established citizens groups in Liverpool, North Wales, the Black Country, Sheffield, Bristol, Milton Keynes and London.
 London Citizens' forerunner TELCO was formed in 1996.
 Milton Keynes Citizens began in 2010.
 The others had a brief and glorious start lasting roughly 3 years when COF was unable to finance them any longer.
 Manchester Changemakers was formed in 2007 and is independent of Citizens UK.

 Citizens UK General Election Assembly

 In May 2010 Citizens UK held a General Election Assembly at the Methodist Central Hall Westminster with 2,500 people from member institutions and the world media present.
 This event was three days before the election and proved to be one of the most dynamic and electric events of the election campaign.
 Citizens UK had negotiated to have David Cameron, Nick Clegg and Gordon Brown as the leaders of the three main political parties attend.
 Each candidate for Prime Minister was questioned on stage concerning their willingness to work with Citizens UK if elected.
 Each undertook to work with Citizens UK and come to future assemblies to give account of work achieved.
 In particular they agreed to work to introduce the Living Wage and to end the practice of holding children of refugee families in detention.